irinatu17/Portishead/README.md

 ---

 ## UX
+### User Stories
+- As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.
+- As a user, I expect to easily navigate the website, so that I can quickly find what I'm looking for.
+- As a user, I want to find and read more information about the band and band members, the band's history.
+- As a user, I want to check if can see the band play live in my city and view their tours schedule.
+- As a user, I want to have a convenient access all the music that I can listen to or buy their album.
+- As a user, I want to be able to book the band for my private event.
+- As a user, I want to subscribe to a newsletter to be aware of the latest news.
+- As a user,  I expect to view and download photos of the band.
+- As a user, I want to be able to contact the Portishead managment team.
+- As a user, I want to easily find the links to their social media accounts.

+### Design
+The goal in design was to create a website that is overall user friendly, has a modern feel with emphasis on providing information about the music band in a readable and eye-catching way.
+- **Framework** [Bootstrap](https://www.bootstrapcdn.com/) was chosen for this project for its modern interface, ease of use and ability to be easily customized.
+It is used for creating features such as navbar, forms, modals, as well as for the layout.
-My goal in design was to make it simple to access information on the site.
-The dark-grey colours were chosen to create the mood and atmosphere of psychedelic, deep and depressive trip-hop music.
-As well as that, the dark-red scheme was chosen to highlight some details and to catch the user’s attention.
+- **Color scheme** : The **dark-grey** and **black** colours were chosen to create and reflect the mood and atmosphere of psychedelic and deep trip-hop music.
+As well as that, the **dark-red** colour was chosen to highlight some details and to catch the user’s attention (for CTA buttons, dividers, music section background).

-For fans and potential fans of Portishead, I wanted to provide them a brief overview about the music band.
-Clicking the “Read more” button users will be able to get the full information about the band’s history.
-In addition to this, in the “About” section I’ve provide some interesting facts about each band’s members, as well as their photos.
-The section “Media” includes photos, audio and video clips of the band, giving a quick access to their back catalogue.
-In order to showcase their availability to perform at events, the “Tours” section contains the enquiry form for those, who would like to invite the band to their events or organise a concert.
-This section also provides the information about the Portishead’s tours.
-For the ease of access and opportunity to follow Portishead on the social media, the links to Facebook, Instagram, Twitter and YouTube were included in the website.
+ Different shades of grey colour and shadows allow us to create clean and neat backgrounds and volume effect accross the website.
+ - **Typography**:
+There are three fonts used across the project that I find a good combination: simple and modern [PT+Sans](https://fonts.google.com/specimen/PT+Sans) used as a primary font, decorative and unusual [Indie+Flower](https://fonts.google.com/specimen/Indie+Flower) and stylish [Bitter](https://fonts.google.com/specimen/Bitter).

 ## Technologies
 ### Languages